AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 ## APIs

-Abstract APIs are Rust structs that can be constructed from within a smart contract if that contract implements a set of features.
+Abstract APIs are Rust structs that can be constructed from within a module if that module implements a set of features.
 Most of these features will already be implemented by us, so don't have to worry about their implementation.

-These retrievable API objects then exposes functions that simplify smart-contract development.
+These retrievable API objects then exposes functions that simplify module development.

 For example, the `Bank` API allows developers to transfer assets from and to an address.
 The `Bank` API can be constructed and used as follows: